Marin Mersenne 2^P-1

 Trial Factoring

-The next step is to eliminate exponents by finding a small factor.
+The first step in trying to eliminate candidate exponents is by trying to find a small factor.
 There are very efficient algorithms for determining if a number divides 2P-1.
 For example, let's see if 47 divides 223-1.
 Convert the exponent 23 to binary, you get 10111.
 Starting with 1, repeatedly square, remove the top bit of the exponent and if 1 multiply squared value by 2, then compute the remainder upon division by 47.

 Square top bit mul by 2 mod 47 ------------ ------- ------------- ------ 1*1 = 1 1 0111 1*2 = 2 2 2*2 = 4 0 111 no 4 4*4 = 16 1 11 16*2 = 32 32 32*32 = 1024 1 1 1024*2 = 2048 27 27*27 = 729 1 729*2 = 1458 1